-The Clery Act regulations define a test as regularly scheduled drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.
+The Clery Act regulations define a test as regularly scheduled drills, exercises and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.
 The University must conduct at least one test a year.
 The test can be announced or not.
-To comply with the Clery Act requirement the test must meet all criteria in the definition.
+To comply with the Clery Act requirement the test must meet all of the criteria in the definition.
 The tests must (1) be scheduled, (2) contain drills, (3) contain exercises, (4) contain follow-through activities, (5) be designed for assessment of emergency plans and capabilities, (6) be designed for evaluation of emergency plans and capabilities.

 The University annually tests the evacuation and shelter capability of the campus.
-During AY 2020-2021 the University's COVID response modified operations including continued remote work and online learning.
-The Annual tabletop exercise did not occur due to the modified operations.
-Tabletop exercises are scheduled and used to test larger scale policies and procedures and an annual shelter drill with actual students and employees is conducted.
+Table top exercises are scheduled and used to test larger scale policies and procedures and an annual shelter drill with actual students and employees is conducted.
 After each drill or exercise, After Action Reviews (AAR) are conducted to determine if improvements to the tests or procedures can be made.
 A log is maintained on the University share drive to document the tests conducted per year.